Amin-MAG/My-Notes/ObjectOrientedDesign.md

 `Technical`

-On contrast of use cases, We can talk about the technical aspect of system.
+In contrast to use cases, we can talk about the technical aspect of the system.
 It describes a single feature or unit of work for a developer.
 The user stories should be designed in a way that is testable.
 (It means that it shouldn’t be vague)

 The user stories shouldn’t get too long.